eaobservatory/python-tools4caom2/README.rst

 at the CADC (and more generally as well).
 These are contained in the package tools4caom2/

-container/container.py
-    base class for "containers" describing sets of files container/adfile.py
-    class for sets of files in CADC AD (archive directory) container/filelist.py
-    class for set of files on disk (including in a directory) container/tarfile.py
-    class for set of files in a tarfile

 caom2repo_wrapper.py
     wrapper for CAOM-2 repository tool (get, put, update, remove) geolocation.py